Configuring the application

 sheet_advanced_company_indicators

-sheet_advanced_company_indicators is the name of the sheet that contains asset based company production data in the file defined by filename_advanced_company_indicators and stored in the directory defined by dir_advanced_company_indicators.
+sheet_advanced_company_indicators is the name of the sheet that contains asset based company production data in the file defined by filename_advanced_company_indicators and stored in the directory defined by dir_input.
 It must be a single string/character value, and it must refer to a valid, accessible, sheet name in the appropriate file.
 As an example:

 sheet_advanced_company_indicators: "Company Activities"